 So you’re probably wondering what I was selling?
 Cars?
 Insurance?
 Gold?
 Silver?

 Nope!
 Telecommunications equipment.
 (How’s that for boring?)

-By the time I had left my previous job with a large telecommunications company, I had already worked 12 years in the industry.
-I left because the industry was going through a massive downsizing and companies all over the country were going bankrupt.
+By the time I had left my previous job with a large telecommunications company, I had already worked for 12 years in the industry.
+The industry was going through a massive downsizing and companies all over the country were going bankrupt.
 While many saw the downsizing as a negative, I saw it as an opportunity.

 So I purchased equipment (discounted) from those company’s going bankrupt and turned around and sold the equipment on the secondary market.
 I flipped it.

 Some of the equipment I purchased was new, some of the equipment was used but all of it was in great shape.

 My little flipping venture made me $.40 on every dollar I sold.
 Not bad for four months of selling – and it was a lot of fun.